stanieldev/RIT-Obsidian-Spring-2025/Prose & Poetry/Lecture Notes/Lecture 7.md

 > Poem revision with revision statement in Assignment dropbox (A revision statement is a 1-3 sentence statement outlining what you changed and why.
 Example: “Steven pointed out that I needed to fix a couple of rhymes.
 Professor V suggested I try using more concrete nouns.”
 These Revision Statements are required for all required revisions in all four of our creative writing genres.)

 **In class:**
-> Warm-up write TBA; Sharing favorite poems and poem videos.
+> Warm-up write Bernadette Mayer experiments.

 ---
 ### Warm-Up Exercise